emewarp/g-calendar-api/README.md

 ## Deployment

-Install API in IIS Service
+Install API in IIS Service and integrate with your interface